 Bastions, aside from walls, are another part of any medieval city’s defenses.
 Bergamo has a few of them too.
 However, in Bergamo, there’s one called Rocca, which is more unique than the others.
 Thus, a reason why visit Bergamo.

 Overall it’s a remarkable fortress where you can learn so much about the city and Italian history.
-During your visit, you can also stroll in the complex’s gardens and walls, climb the tower, and see epic views.
+You can also stroll in the complex’s gardens and walls during your visit, climb the tower, and see epic views.

 Reason #7: Natural History Museum in Bergamo